Beal rallies Wizards past Hornets

 Charlotte led by eight early in the third quarter, but Washington rallied and tied it at 78 on an Isaiah Thomas 3-pointer with 7:01 remaining.
 Washington briefly took the lead, but Bridges' layup capped a 10-0 run that put the Hornets up 92-86 and they led by six entering the fourth quarter.

-Bryant's dunk pulled the Wizards within 114-113 and Jordan McCrae's corner 3-pointer gave Washington its first lead of the quarter, 116-114.
-McCrae scored seven of his 13 points in the fourth quarter.
+Bryant's dunk pulled the Wizards within 114-113 and Jordan McRae's corner 3-pointer gave Washington its first lead of the quarter, 116-114.
+McRae scored seven of his 13 points in the fourth quarter.
 Bryant's two free throws put the Wizards up by four and Charlotte got no closer than within two the rest of the way.

 Neither team led by more than five points until late in the first half.
 Bertans' fifth 3-pointer of the first half gave the Wizards a 56-54 lead with 5:21 left before halftime.